 Who are RICS HomeBuyer Reports Aimed at?

-The Homebuyer report is aimed at anyone who is buying a house, whether they’re planning to live in it or rent it.
+The Level 2 Home Survey (or Homebuyer report) is aimed at anyone who is buying a "Typical" house (standard houses that aren't really old, lsted and don't need extensive renovation etc.), whether they’re planning to live in it or rent it.

 Contrary to popular belief they're not just aimed at old run down houses such as the one in this image.
 In fact that property would probably be better suited to a Building Survey.